-Protocol supplementing the United Nations Convention against Transnational Organised Crime (Palermo Protocol) defines trafficking in human beings as »recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.«
+The Protocol supplementing the United Nations Convention Against Transnational Organised Crime defines trafficking in human beings as: "recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs".

 Causes of trafficking in human beings

-- Globalisation facilitates the movement of people, capital and business across national borders, which is reflected in increased migration flows and increased transnational crime;
+- Globalisation has facilitated the movement of people, capital and business across national borders, which is also reflected in increased migration and the rise in transnational crime;

 - Global feminisation of poverty is causing feminisation of migration;